 Dan joined KQED in 2000 as Director of Radio Engineering and for several years led a number of Campaign for the Future-funded projects, including a comprehensive rebuild of KQED Public Radio’s San Francisco production and transmission facilities, acquisition of KQEI-FM, and expansion of statewide news bureaus through construction of the Sacramento production center and remote offices in LA, Fresno and San Jose.
-Since then he has gradually taken leadership roles in other areas of Technology, assuming management responsibility for cross-platform technology projects in 2008, Web Operations in 2011, IT in 2012, Web Development in 2014, and the Technology Division as CTO in 2015.
+Since then he has gradually taken leadership roles in other areas of Technology, assuming management responsibility for cross-platform technology projects in 2008, Web Operations in 2011, IT in 2012, and the Technology Division as CTO in 2015.

 Prior to his work with KQED, Dan was a staff engineer with the consulting engineering firm of Hammett & Edison, where he worked with clients to design new and improved transmission facilities for radio and television stations, specializing in non-commercial FM stations and DTV migration.
 Dan is the co- founder and Past President of the Association of Public Radio Engineers, serves as Chairman of the National Radio Systems Committee RBDS Subcommittee, has been a featured presenter at NAB, AES, and public broadcasting conventions.